Research

-My work at Caltech is dedicated to supporting faculty researchers, but I also continue to maintain an active research profile in my own field(s) in my spare time.
-I am primarily a scholar of performance histories; my research lives at the intersections of poetry, drama, and music in early modern Europe.
-Much of my work is centered on women and writers/performers of other historically marginalized identities; I also have a strong emphasis in Shakespeare studies.
-My current work in progress applies this scholarly background to creative practice as research, turning a critical and historically informed lens onto my work in dramaturgy and performance.
+My work at Caltech is dedicated to supporting faculty researchers, but I also strive to maintain an active profile in research and creative work in my own field(s) in my spare time.
+I am a scholar of performance histories; my graduate and postdoctoral research explored the intersections of poetry, drama, and music in early modern Europe (much of it centered on women and writers/performers of other historically marginalized identities).
+I am also a specialist in Shakespeare studies, and I continue to work in this field as a theater practitioner (dramaturg and producer).

 I am also working on a project in the history of science, still in its early stages: a translation of an anonymous manuscript in French, dated 1691.
 The translation was originally commissioned by Rare Book Hub.
 It's a treatise on philosophy and metaphysics, brimming with the new ideas of the early Enlightenment.
 I am currently revising my completed translation.
 The next step will be to work with other scholars to uncover the origins of this book and try to identify its author.